Become a Mentor

 Can I mentor if I don't live in the New York City area?

-We prefer our mentors are based within traveling distance to campus; please contact us for other opportunities to get involved.
+We prefer our mentors to be based within traveling distance to campus; please contact us for other opportunities to get involved.

 For more information, contact Career Development at 718-862-7224 or email@example.com.